By Stanley Bill

 The ruling party may not intend to reach for any of these levers.
 Yet the very fact of their availability represents a clear and present danger to Polish democracy.

-The government and its servile state media have also presented the judiciary as a corrupt, already politicized elite or “caste.”
-It is true that the system has been far from ideal – many ordinary Poles share stories of judicial ineptitude or corruption – and there have been instances of political interference in the past.
+The government and the public media under its control have also presented the judiciary as a corrupt, already politicized elite or “caste.”
+It is true that the system has been deeply flawed – many ordinary Poles share stories of judicial ineptitude or corruption – and there have been instances of political interference in the past.
 The Constitutional Tribunal was also an imperfect body in its previous incarnation.
 But PiS’s cure – the systemic politicization of the judiciary at all levels – is far worse than the disease.

 The current reforms meet no reasonable standard for the preservation of judicial independence in a democratic country.
 The Polish government and its supporters would do well to reflect on how they might react to the changes listed below if their political opponents were to introduce them.